-If you’re moving to the UK to practice medicine, you will be required to take an English language exam which will enable you to register with the GMC (General Medical Council) and take the PLAB tests.
+If you’re moving to the UK to study medicine or to seek a doctors job, you will be required to complete an English language testing exam which will enable you to register with the GMC (General Medical Council) and take the PLAB tests.

 There are two exam options and medical professionals are often unsure whether they should take; IELTS (International English Language Testing System) or OET (Occupational English Test).
 Both tests assess for reading, listening, writing and speaking and are marked on a grading system.

 To pass the IELTS exam, an overall score of 7.5 must be achieved, with a minimum of 7.0 in each of the test areas.
-You’ll need to achieve a minimum of a 350 across all test areas to pass the OET exam.
+You’ll need to achieve a minimum grade B or a points score of 350 across all test areas to pass the OET exam.

 From September 2018, the scoring system for the IELTS and OET is as follows:

-The more specific content of the OET means that the exam assesses your ability to communicate in a medical scenario such as identifying specific medical information during a consultation and writing a referral letter.
-Whereas IELTS has a more general and academic focus on a variety of topics, but is more widely accepted around the world.
+For doctors, this means that OET tests your ability to communicate in a medical scenario such as identifying specific medical information during a consultation and writing a referral letter.
+OET is taken by fewer people than IELTS and there are currently test centres in around 40 countries, with monthly test dates.

-From 9th September 2018, OET 2.0 will come into effect.
-As mentioned above, the grading system has changed and will now be scored on a points system opposed to letter grades, with the aim to give a more precise insight into your mark.
+From September 2018, OET 2.0 came into effect.
+As mentioned above, the grading system was changed with the introduction of points scores alongside letter grades, so giving a more precise insight into your mark.

 The level of difficulty has not changed, but the structure of the reading and listening sections have changed and now both feature three parts.
 Read more on the changes to these sections of the OET exam here.

 Neither exam is easier than the other from a linguistic perspective.
 Both IELTS 7.5 and OET B show you have an advanced level in English.
 However, you may find OET simpler to understand as it is healthcare-oriented and tests the language you use in practice.
 The GMC accepts both qualifications and since September 2019, both IELTS and the OET test is valid for UK Visa and Immigration purposes.